homeschooling

 Can't decide whether to home educate?

-Considering home education?
-If you’re seriously thinking about it, chances are you already feel it could be the right path for your family.
-And here’s a little secret: you’re already home educating.
+Should I homeschool my child?
+Is home education a good idea?
+If you're seriously thinking about it, chances are you already sense it could be the right path for your family.
+And here’s something reassuring: in many ways, you’re already home educating.

 The freedom of home education